dart-lang/site-www/src/tools/dartpad/index.md

 ## Embedding DartPad in web pages {#embedding}

-You can embed DartPad inside of web pages, customizing it to suit your purpose.
+You can embed DartPad inside of web pages, customizing it to suit your use case.
 For example, the [futures codelab][] contains multiple embedded DartPads labeled as _examples_ and _exercises_.